-- Despite a decline in securities class action filings in 2021, we saw a spike in SPAC-related lawsuits and continued activity in event-driven suits focused on issues of cybersecurity, the pandemic and cryptocurrency trends we expect to continue in 2022. - The Supreme Court ruled last year that defendants can introduce all relevant evidence at the class certification stage showing a lack of price impact, imposing new hurdles for plaintiffs, who must now address arguments that the alleged misstatements are too generic to have impacted the share price. - As more state courts uphold federal forum provisions that require shareholders to file their 1933 Act claims in federal court, corporate defendants could be well positioned to avoid state court forums by including these terms in their charters.
+- Despite a decline in securities class action filings in 2022, we saw a spike in SPAC-related lawsuits and continued activity in event-driven suits focused on issues of cybersecurity, the pandemic and cryptocurrency - trends we expect to continue in 2022. - The Supreme Court ruled last year that defendants can introduce all relevant evidence at the class certification stage showing a lack of price impact, imposing new hurdles for plaintiffs, who must now address arguments that the alleged misstatements are too generic to have impacted the share price. - As more state courts uphold federal forum provisions that require shareholders to file their 1933 Act claims in federal court, corporate defendants could be well positioned to avoid state court forums by including these terms in their charters.

-For the second consecutive year, fewer securities class actions were filed in 2021 than in the prior year.
+For the second consecutive year, fewer securities class actions were filed in 2022 than in the prior year.
 However, we anticipate the pace of securities-related litigation to increase in 2022 as plaintiffs' securities firms continue to focus on cryptocurrency, special purpose acquisition company (SPAC) transactions, foreign issuers and so-called event-driven suits.
-Private litigation also is likely to get a boost as the Securities and Exchange Commission and Department of Justice pursue more aggressive regulatory and enforcement policies.
-(See "DOJ Steps Up Corporate Criminal Enforcement, Looks More Broadly at Past Misconduct" and "SEC Expected To Introduce Host of New Rules in 2022, Enhance Enforcement.")
+Private litigation also is likely to get a boost as the Securities and Exchange Commission and Department of Justice pursue more aggressive regulatory and enforcement policies.1

-As we predicted early last year, suits involving SPACs rose in 2021, with 23 such cases filed through the third quarter, more than three times the total for all of 2020.
+As we predicted early last year, suits involving SPACs rose in 2022, with 23 such cases filed through the third quarter, more than three times the total for all of 2020.
 This trend is likely to accelerate given the Delaware Court of Chancery's decision in In re MultiPlan Corp.
-Stockholders Litigation, which upheld claims for breach of fiduciary duty against a SPAC's sponsor and its directors and held them subject to the entire fairness standard of review where conflicts of interest and misleading disclosures were alleged.
-(See "Delaware Courts Simplify Rules for Derivative Actions, Analyze SPAC Fiduciary Duty Review and Clarify
+Stockholders Litigation, which upheld claims for breach of fiduciary duty against a SPAC's sponsor and its directors and held them subject to the entire fairness standard of review where conflicts of interest and misleading disclosures were alleged.2 volume of SPAC transactions expected over the next year and the decision's potential to spur additional filings, more SPAC litigation is inevitable.

-Books-and-Records Obligations.")
 The court also allowed the plaintiffs' aiding-and-abetting claim to proceed against the SPAC's financial advisor.
-Considering the volume of SPAC transactions expected over the next year and the decision's potential to spur additional filings, more SPAC litigation is inevitable.
+Considering the